What are cockroaches?

-Some of the most common species of cockroaches living in the Dallas, Fort Worth and Houston areas of Texas are German, American, Oriental, and brown-banded roaches.
+Some of the most common species living in the Dallas, Fort Worth and Houston areas of Texas are American, brown-banded, German, and Oriental cockroaches.

 German cockroaches are common invaders of both homes and businesses.
 They are a smaller species of cockroach and have two identifying black stripes that run horizontally down behind their head.

 Oriental cockroaches, or "water bugs", as they are commonly called, have smooth, shiny bodies, and are black or dark brown in color.
 They emit a powerful and unpleasant musty smell that helps to identify their presence inside a home.

 Cockroaches are dangerous pests and pose a number of health risks to people.
 Before finding their way into your home they were traveling in some less-than-sanitary areas, such as garbage piles, drains, sewers, carrion, and excrement.
 Cockroaches are responsible for spreading a wide range of viruses, bacteria, parasites, and human pathogens that can cause health problems, such as diarrhea, dysentery, and salmonella poisoning.
 Cockroaches contaminate food sources, utensils, dishes, and the surfaces of a home they have infested with their saliva and excrement.
 Additionally, cockroaches' shed skins and feces trigger allergic reactions or asthma attacks in children, the elderly, or people with compromised immune systems.